spec-framework/documentation/output/book.md

 &nbsp;

+    Note: For Ben: This section is still a mess with the 2 examples.
+We should discuss and decide on what to do here.

+&nbsp;

 ###4\.3\.
 Example: Prototyping a UI

 Thanks to the capability of *Spec* to dynamically instantiate widgets, it is also possible to prototype a user interface from within any workspace\.

+    Note: For Ben: Is it possible to divide this code in various snippets and make up a story?
+Something like: first we try this, then we add this, then we add that, blah.

+&nbsp;

 The example [4\.5](#ex_prototyping) shows how to easily and quickly design a popup window asking for an input\.